KvanTTT/Articles/Universal-CSharp-Code-for-NET-and-JavaScript/English.md

 mask is, the Bitmap uploaded to the server uses `4 * 2400 * 2400` or `≈24 MB`
 of memory (the maximum image size is `2400 * 2400`; the number of bytes per pixel is 4).
-All masks for filters (≈30) and collages (40) will consume 1.5 GB — that’s not quite a lot for the server; however, as the number of masks grows this amount may increase considerably.
+All masks for filters (≈30) and collages (40) will consume 1.5 GB — that's not quite a lot for the server; however, as the number of masks grows this amount may increase considerably.
 In the future, we will possibly use compression techniques for masks stored in memory (in .jpg and .png formats) followed by decompression when necessary.